rackdon/oaks-back-assignment/README.md

 $ npm install
 ```

-As running database is needed it can be launched through docker compose
+As running database is needed it can be launched through docker compose and automatically will create the tables
+and the owner role
 ```$xslt
 $ docker-compose up
 ```